Mutant Enemy: Parodies

 At the end of the credits of the animated sketch comedy parody show Robot Chicken, a parody of the Mutant Enemy, Inc. logo appeared with Joss Whedon (guest starring as himself) providing the "Grr...
 Argh..."
 As the enemy mutant rips apart the city, the scene cuts to an office where Joss Whedon is playing with dolls and an executive says to him, "Come on Joss, that's why you got kicked off Wonder Woman."

 New end-of-credits logo

 With The Nevers, the Mutant Enemy vampire end-credits logo was replaced.
 The new end-of-credits card features a typewriter, upon which the company's name is affixed as an embossed label maker label.

-Members
+Staff

 Staff members of Mutant Enemy, all of whom have writing and/or production credits on at least one of the above shows, have included, in alphabetical order: